 The class ended day two with a treat, a tour of our manufacturing facility at Media Blast & Abrasive, Inc. by Francisco with Media Blast.
 Exploring the shop is a student favorite.
 The fact that everything is made within Media Blast, in the USA, is really exciting and students can see with their own eyes what goes into each and every machine.
 Not only can they see how the CrystalBlast and AquaBlast machines are built, but understand the breadth of Media Blast, including the wide array of machines and industries they build for – very impressive and built with a strong reputation.

 At the end of the day, not only do students learn where and how the CrystalBlast and AquaBlast machines are made, the IKONICS experts in the sandcarving industry share knowledge, tips and insight into the industry, something you cannot get anywhere else.
 Jones has been with IKONICS for over 13 years.
 As a bonus, being a part of the class allows you to meet other fellow sandcarvers and discover what they know and possibly learn a new and different process or method.
 You would be surprised at how many different industries and niches there are – from monument and wine bottle to strictly ceramic mugs or racing crystal awards, there’s so many out there and a lot of room for opportunity, exploration and growth.

 Interested in attending our next sandcarving seminar in California?
 Don’t miss out, join our next class in Brea, CA on October 5-6, 2018.
-Click here for more information, register now, or contact IKONICS Imaging any time.
+Click here for more information, or contact IKONICS Imaging any time.